TheGreatMcPain/python-media-scripts/README.md

 Planet of the Apes reboot movies, where I wanted to burn in the sign language subtitles, but didn't want any overlaps from the regular subtitles.

-## 2D to 3D Subtitle Convertion Scripts

-`3d-misc` has a bunch of WIP scripts that are ported code from the program BD3D2MK3D which is written 'tcl'.
-I'm working on porting some of the subtitle related stuff to Python.
-They do require ''3D-Plane' metadata which can be obtained by `OFSExtractor` or `MVCPlanes2OFS`.
-`OFSExtractor` can be found [here](https://gitlab.com/TheGreatMcPain/OFSExtractor), but both can be found in `BD3D2MK3D`'s `toolset` folder.

 #### Usage for these scripts are in their respective folders.